Nurse's Aide Education Requirements and Career Information

-The BLS anticipated a 20% increase in the employment of nurse's aides, orderlies and attendants from 2010-2020 (www.bls.gov).
+The BLS anticipated a 21% increase in the employment of nursing assistants from 2012-2022 (www.bls.gov).
 The best employment opportunities were expected to exist with nursing homes and residential-care facilities.
-Employment prospects would also be strong in hospitals and clinics, due to an increased demand for healthcare services.
+Employment prospects would also be strong in home health services and community rehabilitation facilities.

-In May 2012, the BLS reported that the median hourly wage for nursing assistants, including nurse's aides and attendants, was $11.74.
-However, the highest ten percent earned closer to $17.00 an hour.
+In May 2013, the BLS reported that the median hourly wage for nursing assistants, including nurse's aides and attendants, was $11.97.
+However, the highest-paid ten percent earned $17.20 or more an hour.